mtlynch/mtlynch.io/_posts/2018-05-29-since-quitting.md

 Tragically, I found myself still limited to the standard 24 hours per day.
 But I kept saying yes to new opportunities because each one seemed small in isolation.
 After a few weeks, I had taken on so many little tasks that I wasn't making progress on any of them.

 I'm now more conservative about taking on projects.
-Even if it seems small or requires little effort from me, tracking projects takes time.
+Even if they seem small, it takes a lot of mental energy to simply track them.
 These days, I limit my focus to this blog and one software project (spoiler alert: they end up intertwining).

 ## Failed project: Space Duck

-My first business idea was to build a service on top of Sia, a decentralized storage platform I've contributed to and [written about frequently](/tags/#sia).
+My first business idea was to build a service on top of Sia, a decentralized storage platform I've [written about frequently](/tags/#sia).

 Sia's goal is to make data storage a commodity so that anyone can sell it.
 It promises prices that are 1/10th of Amazon's or Google's rates.
 Sia's technology is still under the radar because few people understand how to use it, much less how to build services on top of it.

 I was one of only a few dozen people who understood Sia at a deep enough level to build a business on the platform.
-If I developed a product in a space that's typically limited by bandwidth or storage (e.g., file backup, video streaming), I'd have a massive advantage over competitors whose infrastructure costs were 10x higher.
+If I used that knowledge to enter a market typically limited by bandwidth or storage (e.g., file backup, video streaming), I'd have a massive advantage over competitors whose infrastructure costs were 10x higher.

 I didn't know exactly what I wanted to build, but I knew a unique way I could attract users.
-Few people were discussing Sia and nobody was writing about it from a developer's perspective.
+Few people were discussing Sia, and nobody was writing about it from a developer's perspective.
 I knew there was a market for technical content because the Sia articles I had written on my personal blog had attracted thousands of readers.
 I created a blog called [Space Duck](https://blog.spaceduck.io/) and started writing about my exploratory tests on the platform.

 {% include image.html file="space-duck-logo.png" alt="Space Duck logo" max_width="750px" link_url="https://blog.spaceduck.io" %}